paul-norman/go-template-manager/README.md

 ### Debugging

 During development it's often useful to see what is happening.
-Enabling debug mode outputs a log showing what happens upon parsing *(and forces warnings and errors to be shown in the log)*:
+Enabling debug mode outputs console entries showing what happens upon parsing *(and forces warnings and errors to be shown in the console)*:

 ```go
 tm.Debug(true)